brettchalupa/test-driven-rspec/README.md

 - [Episode 06 - Refactoring Routes](https://www.youtube.com/watch?v=e87JhhrZW7s)
 - [Episode 07 - Viewing and Adding Records](https://www.youtube.com/watch?v=4fIuxdeQxR0)

+## Download the Series

+The entire series is available to watch for free on YouTube.
+If you'd like to download the episodes, you can [purchase it for
+$5](https://gumroad.com/l/test-driven-rspec).
+That will help support the creation of more screencasts.

 ## LICENSE

 Copyright (c) 2016-2017 Monoso